theNewDynamic/aba-icc/_the-aba-icc-project/about-the-project.md

 <div class="embed-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/SICq5kqkMC8" frameborder="0" allowfullscreen=""></iframe></div>

-With nearly 400,000 members worldwide and a respected voice among diverse stakeholders, the ABA is well-positioned to raise awareness in the US about the crucial mandate of the ICC to investigate and prosecute the international atrocity crimes of genocide, crimes against humanity, and war crimes, and to support the Court's legal activities.
+As the largest voluntary association of lawyers in the world and a respected voice among diverse stakeholders, the ABA is well-positioned to raise awareness in the US about the crucial mandate of the ICC to investigate and prosecute the international atrocity crimes of genocide, crimes against humanity, and war crimes, and to support the Court's legal activities.
 The ICC Project provides such support through:

 ## Advocacy and Education